-1st December, 2017 was indeed a disappointing day for movie goers as the much awaited movie Padmavati failed to hit the screens.
-Amid all the hullabaloo surrounding Padmavati, one section that suffered the most are multiplexes.
+1st December, 2017 was indeed a disappointing day for movie goers as the much awaited movie Padmaavat failed to hit the screens.
+Amid all the hullabaloo surrounding Padmaavat, one section that suffered the most are multiplexes.
 When the release of a big budget movie like this gets stalled indefinitely, revenue gets hit on various fronts and losses trickle down to numerous operational layers.

 Movies are one of the biggest form of entertainment for us.
 The simplest and the best way to enjoy with loved ones.
 But have we ever thought that multiplexes, just like any other company doing the tight rope walk between profits and losses?
 Today, let us try to understand the revenue model of a multiplex in details.

 How does a multiplex earn its revenue?